-Critics agree positive psychology may lead to improved mental health in many situations, but the field lacks the empirical evidence to support of the claims made regarding its benefit, and more rigorous testing is needed to determine how long any beneficial effects last.
-Positive psychology has also been criticized for rejecting, denying or devaluing earlier work that is closely related to the field.
+Critics agree positive psychology may lead to improved mental health in many situations.
+But the field lacks the empirical evidence to support the claims made regarding its benefit.
+More rigorous testing is needed to determine how long any beneficial effects last.
+Positive psychology has also been criticized for rejecting, denying or devaluing earlier work closely related to the field.

 - Asgharipoor, N., Farid, A. A., Arshadi, H., & Sahebi, A. (2012).
 A comparative study on the effectiveness of positive psychotherapy and group cognitive-behavioral therapy for the patients suffering from major depressive disorder.
 Iranian Journal of Psychiatry and Behavioral Sciences, 6(2), 33-41.
 Retrieved from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3940016